What is Isu Elihle?

 Legacy of Mandy Rossouw

-On 08 March 2018 Media Monitoring Africa (MMA) honoured the legacy of Mandy Rossouw through the launch of an awards category dedicated to the memory of the esteemed journalist who passed away in 2013.
+On 08 March 2018 Moxii Africa, then known as Media Monitoring Africa (MMA), honoured the legacy of Mandy Rossouw through the launch of an awards category dedicated to the memory of the esteemed journalist who passed away in 2013.
 The Mandy Rossouw Award for holding key institutions accountable.